Phase Diagram, $d$-Wave Superconductivity, and Pseudogap of the $t$-$t'$-$J$ Model at Finite Temperature

-Above the SC dome, we further find another higher temperature scale $T^*$ as determined from the suppressing temperature (i.e., peak position) of the magnetic susceptibility $\chi_m$ [Fig.~\ref{Fig:Cv}(b)].
-This naturally defines an intermediate-temperature regime between $T_c^*$ and $T^*$, resembling the PG observed in the cuprate phase diagram.
-Above the proposed PG regime we find a high-temperature (HT) regime, which is possibly a metal phase whose properties should also be strongly influenced by electron correlations yet deformed by the no-double-occupancy constraint in the $t$-$J$ model.
+Above the SC dome, we find another temperature scale $T^*$ derived from the magnetic susceptibility $\chi_m$ shown in Fig.~\ref{Fig:Chi}(b).
+The location of the $\chi_m$ peak naturally defines $T^*$, and the intermediate-temperature regime between $T_c^*$ and $T^*$ resembles the PG regime observed in the cuprate phase diagram.
+Above the PG regime there exists a HT regime, which is possibly a metallic phase influenced by many-electron correlations yet deformed by the no-double-occupancy constraint in the $t$-$J$ model.

+To explore the magnetic correlations, we compute the spin structure factor $S(\mathbf{k}) = \frac{1}{N}\sum_{i,j} e^{\mathrm{i} \mathbf{k}\cdot (\mathbf{r}_i-\mathbf{r}_j)} \langle \mathbf{S}_i\cdot \mathbf{S}_j \rangle$, where $N=WL$.
+In Fig.~\ref{Fig:PhDiag}(a), we present the contour plot of $S(\pi,\pi)$, which reveals a region with pronounced AFM correlations near half filling (see also Supplemental Material~\cite{Supplementary}).
+At half filling, the $t$-$J$ model reduces into the Heisenberg model, which exhibits a single peak in its specific heat at $T_\textrm{AFM}/J\simeq 0.6$~\cite{HLi2019PRB}.
+Below this temperature, AFM correlations rapidly strengthen.
+We use this as the criterion for determining the AFM regime, adjusting the color limits to ensure that the top of the contour aligns with $T_\textrm{AFM}/J \simeq 0.6$, and find that the regime rapidly diminishes with increasing doping.

+For the $t'/t<0$ case, on the other hand, we have done similar analysis, and the results are summarized in Fig.~\ref{Fig:PhDiag}(b).
+In contrast to the $t'/t>0$ case, the pairing correlations are significantly weaker, even negligible, different from experimental findings in hole-doped cuprates.
+The AFM regime is more constrained than its counterpart in the $t'/t>0$ side, which aligns with experiments.
+Although the SC order is found negligible for $t'/t<0$, we observe prominent CDW modulations at low temperature~\cite{Supplementary}.
+In Fig.~\ref{Fig:PhDiag}(b), we present a contour plot of $\max(\rho_k)$, which reflects the CDW modulation (charge stripe) with momentum $k$, i.e., $\rho_k = \frac{1}{\sqrt{L}} \sum_x e^{\mathrm{i}k x}[n(x)-n]$.
+Additionally, under certain doping we observe a $\pi$-phase shift in the spin correlation, which is indicative of spin stripes~\cite{Supplementary}, and these spin stripes precede the formation of charge stripes, or CDWs, as temperature decreases.